Neo-Legionarism

 Neo-Legionarism (Neolegionarism) is a neo-fascist movement in Romania that emerged in the 1990s following the fall of communism in the country.
 It is endorsed by a series of organizations that claim to be the successors of the Iron Guard (whose followers were known as "Legionaries") founded by Corneliu Zelea Codreanu in 1927.
 Its main characteristics include antisemitism, Eastern Orthodoxy, ethnic nationalism and mysticism.

+In Romania, at present, the ideology of the movement seems to have moved away, to some extent, from the themes of the interwar period and seems to have focused on some neo-fascist themes, and the movement itself seems to have become more closely aligned with other forms of European and North American neo-fascism.
+Also, organized political movements with neo-legionary sympathies have already emerged at a national level.
+Moreover, there is a favorable ground for the emergence and development of such a movement at the local level, due to both objective historical factors and current socio-economic and political conditions.

 Links between neo-Legionary organizations and priests of the Romanian Orthodox Church are a documented phenomenon in Romania.
 Neo-Legionarism has kept the "prison saints" movement active.
+Although officially neutral, as an influential political actor with a clear nationalist orientation, it shares significant overlap with concepts associated with neo-Legionarism and has personal, ideological and practical links with the neo-legionary movement, without these being official or systematic.
 In 2014, a monk at Petru Vodă Monastery in Neamț County delivered a pro-Iron Guard sermon, prompting the church hierarchy to condemn him.
 Earlier, a group of nuns had sung the Legionary tune Sfânta tinerețe legionară ("Holy Legionary Youth") for the birthday of prominent monk Iustin Pârvu.